Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Landau damping and large time dynamics

-This implies that asymptotically the odd part of the phase-space distribution function follows the trajectories of the solutions to Newton's equations for the potential $U_0,$ of the steady state, in the sense that $\delta f_-$ is transported along these trajectories.
+This implies that asymptotically the odd part of the phase-space distribution function follows the orbits of the solutions to Newton's equation for the gravitational potential $U_0,$ of the steady state, in the sense that $\delta f_-$ is transported along these orbits.